unirakun/k-redux-factory/README.md

 [![Size](http://img.badgesize.io/alakarteio/k-redux-factory/master/dist/index.js.svg)]() [![Greenkeeper badge](https://badges.greenkeeper.io/alakarteio/k-redux-factory.svg)](https://greenkeeper.io/)

 ## Migrating
 Hey !
-If you come from an early version of `k-redux-factory` and want to upgrade, [you can read this migrating guide 💎](./MIGRATING.md)
+If you come from an early version of `k-redux-factory` and want to upgrade, [you can read this migration guide 💎](./MIGRATING.md)

 ## Contents
  - [Purpose](#purpose)